 Admissions to Candidacy Requirements

-The Admission to Candidacy form will be initiated by the graduate program assistant after the successful writing of the dissertation prospectus and oral presentation meeting.
-The Plan of Study will be attached.
+The Admission to Candidacy form will be initiated by the Graduate Program Assistant after the successful writing of the dissertation prospectus and oral presentation meeting.

-Once a student has begun to enroll in dissertation hours (PY699) and/or has met the requirements for admission to candidacy, s/he must be enrolled continuously, for 3 credit hours or more each fall and spring semester, until the final dissertation is submitted to the Graduate School.
+Once a student has been admitted to candidacy they will begin to enroll in dissertation hours (PY 699) the following semester.
+The student must be enrolled continuously, for 3 credit hours or more each fall and spring semester, until the final dissertation is submitted to the Graduate School.
 Registration during the summer term (3-hour minimum) is expected if the student is using university and/or faculty resources.
 If the final dissertation is submitted to the Graduate School in the same semester in which it is defended, no further dissertation hours are necessary, including the semester in which the student graduates.
 However, if the dissertation is submitted to the Graduate School after the semester ends, the student must register for either 1 or 3 additional dissertation hours in the following semester, depending on when the document is submitted.
 This includes registering for summer term if graduation will be in August.
 For questions about this, please contact the Graduate Program Assistant.

 Continuous Enrollment Policy